Zoonosis: Wildlife trade or animal attacks

 The wildlife trade may increase spillover risk because it directly increases the number of interactions across animal species, sometimes in small spaces.
 The origin of the COVID-19 pandemic is traced to the wet markets in China.

 Zoonotic disease emergence is demonstrably linked to the consumption of wildlife meat, exacerbated by human encroachment into natural habitats and amplified by the unsanitary conditions of wildlife markets.
 These markets, where diverse species converge, facilitate the mixing and transmission of pathogens, including those responsible for outbreaks of HIV-1, Ebola, and mpox, and potentially even the COVID-19 pandemic.
 Notably, small mammals often harbor a vast array of zoonotic bacteria and viruses, yet endemic bacterial transmission among wildlife remains largely unexplored.
-Therefore, accurately determining the pathogenic landscape of traded wildlife is crucial for guiding effective measures to combat zoonotic diseases and documenting the societal and environmental costs associated with this practice.